Posted: Friday, Mar 5th, 2021

 For another, Ventura is Ventura.
 With world-class surfing, hiking, biking and on, in these out-of-indoors times there is no better playground than Ventura.
 Pull off the road and decompress.

-And, though these times lend themselves to a road trip more than any, in any time, the rational answer to “Why take a road trip?” is “Why not?”
+And in any time, the rational answer to “Why take a road trip?” is “Why not?”

 As Jack Kerouac wrote in “On the Road” (if you haven’t read it, remedy that; you won’t be sorry), “There was nowhere to go but everywhere, so just keep on rolling under the stars.”